COVID-19 – Restricted service

 Lighter Touch options

-We offer frontline professionals and the public - a 2 hour training in our specialism - reading and responding to non-verbal behaviour.
-A game-changer with difficult emotions or behaviours.
+We offer frontline professionals and the public a 2 hour training in our specialism - reading and responding to non-verbal behaviour.
+A game-changer with difficult emotions or behaviours and a briliant way to work on better family dynamics.

 OutcomesWe are held up as an exemplar in our approach to evidencing the outcomes of our work (see evidence).